code-review-checklists/java-concurrency/README.md

 races in such cases at very little cost.
 If you are subscribed to the concurrency-interest mailing list, you could help to bring attention to this problem by reviving [this thread]( http://cs.oswego.edu/pipermail/concurrency-interest/2018-September/016526.html).

+See also [IS.3](#non-volatile-protection) regarding unbalanced synchronization of accesses to primitive fields.

 <a name="unsafe-concurrent-iteration"></a>
 [#](#unsafe-concurrent-iteration) RC.3.
 A variation of the previous item: isn’t a non-thread-safe